Reality TV

 The weddings aren’t legal

 According to a producer on the show, the weddings you see on the show aren’t legally binding.
-The process of getting married is purely for experimental and TV purposes.
+The process of getting married is purely for experimental and purposes.

 A spokesperson at Channel Nine explained the weddings that viewers witness are not legally binding.